tbz-pariv/tbzuploader/README.rst

 There is already a spec for it.

-It would very cool if tbzuploader could support it: https://tus.io/
+It would very cool if tbzuploader could support this spec: https://tus.io/

 Pull requests are welcome.